 Upon successful handover completion, the source gNB may trigger the release of the MBS user plane resources towards the 5GC using the NGAP Distribution Release procedure for any multicast session for which there is no remaining joined UE in the gNB.

+During Xn Handover or Retrieve UE Context procedures, the MBS assistance information is provided from the source/old gNB to the target/new gNB.

+During NG Handover, the MBS assistance information is provided from the core network to the target gNB during Handover Resource Allocation procedure.

 16.10.5.3.3 Handover between Multicast-supporting cell and Multicast non-supporting cell